Introduction

 Preventive Measures to Avoid Septic System Failure

-- Routine Pumping: Pump the septic tank every 3-5 years to remove accumulated sludge and scum, preventing blockages and overflows.
+- Routine Pumping: Pump the septic tank every 3-5 years to remove sludge and scum, preventing blockages and overflows.

 Conclusion